 The parties to this Agreement recognize that their relationship is complicated by the fact that the Employer is first and foremost an educational institution, and that the facilities in which Residents train and work are the property of the SHA not party to this Agreement.
 Because the Employer cannot compel such corporations to comply with this Agreement, and because the Union must have a forum to address the terms and conditions under which its members are employed, the parties have committed to the following union-management protocols:

 6.1 Phase One: Emergent Issues Discussion

 Where a concern arises relating to actions, policies or directions of the SHA, and time is of the essence, collegial discussions should be undertaken as soon as possible between the designated representatives of the Union and the College of Medicine’s officials in the following order:

 In this Phase, the intention of the parties is to identify issues and seek the assistance of the College of Medicine (COM) in clarifying/correcting/resolving the issue(s).
-It is understood that the COM will engage the relevant Regional Health Authority (RHA) in an effort to achieve a timely result and that such result will be reported back to the Union as soon as practicable.
+It is understood that the COM will engage the SHA in an effort to achieve a timely result and that such result will be reported back to the Union as soon as practicable.

 6.2 Phase Two: JCC – Evolving Issues Within University Jurisdiction

 A Joint Consultative Committee (JCC) shall be established with a maximum of four (4) members appointed by each of the Employer and the Union.
 The JCC shall meet at the request of either party.
 There will be no requirement as to quorum so long as each party to this Agreement is represented.
 There will be no voting, and each party is responsible for its own notes.
 Where possible, agenda items should be shared in advance of the actual meeting.
 The goals and objectives of the JCC shall include: